Research and knowledge exchange

 What is the Concordat to Support the Career Development of Researchers

-The UK Concordat to Support the Career Development of Researchers [PDF 2.70MB] is an agreement between funders and employers of research staff to improve the employment conditions and support for researchers and research careers in UK higher education.
+The UK Concordat to Support the Career Development of Researchers [PDF 2.70MB] is an agreement between funders and employers of researchers (including groups representing universities) to improve the employment conditions and support for researchers and research careers in UK higher education.
 It sets out clear standards that research staff can expect from the institution that employs them, as well as their responsibilities as researchers.

 What is the HR Excellence in Research Award?